 On the unexpected death of Arthur Tudor, Prince of Wales, his brother, Henry, becomes heir to the throne of England.
 The intensive education that follows offers Henry a model for future excellence; a model that he is doomed to fail.

 On his accession, he chooses his brother’s widow, Catalina of Aragon, to be his queen.
 Together they plan to reinstate the glory of days of old and fill the royal nursery with boys.

 But when their first-born son dies at just a few months old, and subsequent babies are born dead or perish in the womb, the king’s golden dreams are tarnished.

 Christendom mocks the virile prince.
 Catalina’s fertile years are ending yet all he has is one useless living daughter, and a baseborn son.

 He needs a solution but stubborn to the end, Catalina refuses to step aside.

 As their relationship founders, his eye is caught by a woman newly arrived from the French court.
 Her name is Anne Boleyn.

-Head over to The Adventures of a Tudor Nerd for a sneak-peek between the covers.
+Head on over to Candlelight Reading for a sneak-peek between the covers of this fabulous book!